stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter07/README.md

 	myLibrary[1] = myBook;
 ```

 Now, `myLibrary[1]` can be treated as an object variable.
 Anything you have done with `int` arrays e.g., searching algorithms, minimum, maximum, etc., can be done with object arrays.

-## General Pro Tips

-- A class should represent *one* logical entity.
-- Object classes do not normally declare the `main()` method, therefore, always have a separate class to declare the entry point of your program.
-- Have another class to manage the creation of object instances and at this stage this will likely be the class that has the `main()` defined but not necessary.